After the injury, what's next?

 or call 1 (866) 308-7722.
 We are here to help.

-Subway and Streetcar Accidents
+Subway and Streetcar Accident Lawyers

 As vehicular traffic volume grows in highly-populated urban areas, transit authorities often look for ways to move commuters off the streets (or at least for them to take up less room on the street).
 Subways, streetcars and light rail systems have been added to the transit mix alongside the more numerous buses that extend the reach of these public transportation networks.

 Although subways, streetcars and light rail transit are generally safe, many types of accidents can and do happen.
 From slips, trips and falls while entering, exiting or riding on these vehicles, to assaults from passengers, to collisions with stationary objects or other vehicles, these public transportation accidents can result in serious injury, disability and even death.
 If you or a loved one has been injured in an accident involving a subway, streetcar or other light rail vehicle, you should know you are not alone.
-A knowledgeable, experienced and skilled subway and streetcar accident lawyer from Gluckstein Personal Injury Lawyers can help determine if you are eligible for compensation and damages for your losses.
+A knowledgeable, experienced and skilled subway and streetcar accident lawyer from Gluckstein Lawyers can help determine if you are eligible for compensation and damages for your losses.

 Subway, streetcar and light rail Systems in Ontario.